GAPinDNNs/gapindnns.github.io/collections/_members/Oscar_Carlsson.md

 [Daniel Persson](Daniel_Persson.html).
 This paper constructs a unifying framework allowing multiple well known layers (both linear and non-linear) to appear as special cases.

-Additionally, please read my PhD thesis [Geometry and Symmetry in Deep Learning: From Mathematical Foundations to Vision Applications](/_pages/theses.html).
+Additionally, please read my PhD thesis [Geometry and Symmetry in Deep Learning: From Mathematical Foundations to Vision Applications](/_pages/theses.html) which I successfully defended on the 29th of August 2025.

 Currently I have a full time teaching position, limited to one year, at the Department of Mathematical Sciences at Chalmers University of Technology.